SSC CHSL · Tier 2 Skill Test · English medium

 Yes, since SSC's 2022 clarification.
 The TCS-iON panel used at test centres reflects this.
 Correct obvious mistakes only; over-correction is the most common failure pattern.

 Gross WPM = (characters / 5) / minutes.
 Net WPM = Gross − (errors / minutes).
 SSC counts every wrong character and every missing character as one full error.
-1,875 correct characters + 20 errors in 10 minutes = 37.5 Gross, 35.5 Net.
+1,920 correct + 18 errors in 10 minutes lands at 38.76 Gross and 36.96 Net — about two WPM above the 35 cutoff, which is the buffer band to aim for in mocks.

 Qualifying only.
 Tier 1 and Tier 2 marks decide merit; the typing test is a pass/fail gate.
 A miss removes the candidate from selection for that cycle even if Tier 2 was high.